In our current world of cancel culture – should Hollywood be cancelled?

 I’ve seen CR live a couple of times – the dude is really funny.
 But even someone as sharp-witted as him will occasionally miss the mark.
 It goes with the territory,

-Hollywood needs a make-over.
+Hollywood needs a makeover.
 All the bullshit needs to be called out.
 Actors need to get back to acting and step back from the current need to overshare every detail of their lives.
-We should question why talentless celebrities occupy our newsfeeds and reject the phony and cowardly ideals that have been allowed to propagate out of Hollywood and into the media.
+We should question why talentless celebrities occupy our newsfeeds and reject the phoney and cowardly ideals that have been allowed to propagate out of Hollywood and into the media.

 Women should not be called “statuesque” when they appear malnourished.
-Blatant bad behavior should not be swept under the red carpet or any carpet.
+Blatant bad behaviour should not be swept under the red carpet or any carpet.

 But hey!
 On a positive note – the reboot of Top Gun is coming soon.
 Tom Cruise, the ultimate Hollywood nutter is going to reprise his famous 80s Maverick role.
 I can’t wait.
 Hollywood could use a non-superhero blockbuster and Tom can generally be relied on to turn out good movies.

 We need some new one-liners, and cheesy movie moments because after all we simply want to be entertained.
 We want the movie thrills and chills back.
 Bring back the cinematic goosebumps!
 Once upon a time that’s exactly what Hollywood movies offered – a short reprieve from reality and some damn good entertainment.